Graduation Gifts to Build Good Money Habits

 Sign up

-A Savings Match.
+There are several places to save your kids' cash that will work for recent high school or college grads.
 If the college grad in your life has landed a job, building an emergency fund that covers at least three months of living expenses should take priority over all other savings, even retirement.
 But financial planner Gordon Achtermann of Your Best Path Financial Planning in Fairfax, Va., has a way for you to help your child or grandchild do both while teaching them to save.

 “If they take money out of the savings for something that is not a real emergency, the IRA payments stop until the money is replenished,” he says.
 Which is better, a regular IRA or a Roth IRA?
 “If they don’t need the tax break that a traditional IRA provides, a Roth would be better,” Achtermann says.

-Financial Planning.
-It seems counterintuitive to give the new graduate, who may have no monetary assets to speak of, a few hours with a financial adviser, but that time with a professional can help these young adults start things off on the right foot, says Diane Pearson, a financial adviser with Pearson Financial Planning in Pittsburgh.
+It seems counterintuitive to give the new graduate, who may have no monetary assets to speak of, a few hours with a financial adviser, but time with a professional can help these young adults start things off on the right foot, says Diane Pearson, a financial adviser with Pearson Financial Planning in Pittsburgh.
 Pearson has helped new grads evaluate job offers, understand the kinds of insurance they need and determine where they can afford to live.

 If they’re considering moving to another city, “we look at the cost of rent and whether they will need to buy a car.”
 The emphasis, she says, is on financial planning.
 “If you’ve got a strong foundation, the assets are going to come.”